Last year's ECC Congress keynote speaker hopes to be an inspiration

 “Many things in life aren’t impossible, you just haven’t done them yet.
 Don’t focus on your problems, but rather what you want to do.”

 Although his dad died before he had started to undertake his later-life challenges, Miles says he has sensed his presence during his adventures and is sure he’d be proud of how he’s faced them.

 And he says lockdown has just given him more time to enjoy home life and appreciate what he has.

-Click here to book your place at Vets Now’s ECC Congress 2020.
+Click here to book your place at Vets Now’s ECC Virtual Congress 2021.